WinVector/rquery/README.md

 The query is large, but due to its regular structure it should be very amenable to query optimization.

 A feature to notice is: the query was automatically restricted to just columns actually needed from the source table to complete the calculation.
+This has the possibilty of decreasing data volume and greatly speeding up query performance.
+Our [initial experiments](https://github.com/WinVector/rquery/blob/master/extras/PerfTest.md) show `rquery` to be 25% faster than `dplyr` on a synthetic problem.

-This can greatly decrease data volume and greatly speed up query performance.
-This optimization is possible because the `rquery` representation is an intelligible tree of nodes, so we can interrogate the tree for facts about the query.
+The above optimization is possible because the `rquery` representation is an intelligible tree of nodes, so we can interrogate the tree for facts about the query.
 For example:

 ``` r
 column_names(dq)